What's new in Visual Studio 2017

 Visual Studio is moving its extensions (and working with third-party extensions too) so that they load on-demand, rather than at IDE startup.
 Curious about which extensions impact startup, solution load, and typing performance?
 You can see this information in Help > Manage Visual Studio Performance.

 Manage your extensions with Roaming Extensions Manager

-Now it's even easier to set up each dev environment with your favorite extensions when you sign in to Visual Studio.
-Our new Roaming Extension Manager keeps track of all your favorite extensions by creating a synchronized list in the cloud.
+It's easier to set up each development environment with your favorite extensions when you sign in to Visual Studio.
+The new Roaming Extension Manager keeps track of all your favorite extensions by creating a synchronized list in the cloud.